In Adversus, we split the leads into two:

-- Success: The positive status of a lead, this should be seen as a lead you sold to or booked a meeting with (depending on what you use Adversus for)
+- Success: The positive status of a lead should be seen as a lead you sold to or booked a meeting with (depending on what you use Adversus for).

 - Not interested: The negative status of a qualified lead.
-This means the customer was in the target group but wasn't interested.
+It means the customer was in the target group but wasn't interested.

 The following statuses are the open statuses, which means it is leading the system will contact again:

 - Unprocessed: Leads that have not been contacted.